ShamHyper/BgRemoverLite/readme.md

 1. Python (tested on 3.10 and 3.11) (https://www.python.org/downloads/)
 2. PC with Windows 10 and above
 ## Launch
-1. After cloning / unpacking the script to a convenient location, run the **run file.bat**
+1. After cloning / unpacking the script to a convenient location, run the **run.bat**
 2. Wait for all necessary libraries to be installed
 3. Write 1 or 2 to choice language (RU - 1, ENG - 2)
 4. Write + or - depending on what you need: "+" will take the source images from the input folder, and "-" will require specifying the path to the source images
 5. After selecting, you will need to wait for the AI model to load to remove the background
 6. Wait for the removal of backgrounds from images to be completed
+## Gui Launch
+1. After cloning / unpacking the script to a convenient location, run the **run_gui.bat**
+2. Enter the path in the input window, or leave it empty to use the input folder
+3. Click "START"
 ## Links, information, answers to frequently asked questions
 u2net model - https://github.com/xuebinqin/U-2-Net